MohammedSardarSaajit4488/X-Login-Page/README.md

-# X Login Form
+# X Login Page

-This project is a simple login form designed with HTML, CSS, and JavaScript.
+This project is a simple login Page designed with HTML, CSS, and JavaScript.
 It is styled to resemble a modern, minimalist design and includes a local X logo for branding.
 The form includes fields for email and password and a login button, providing a basic template for user authentication interfaces.

 ## Table of Contents